yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         /**
          * This is a generic method that copies the simple attribute values from an
          * argument jsonObject to an argument generic object.
          *
          * @param jsonObject
          *            The jsonObject from where the attributes are to be copied.
          * @param destObject
-         *            The object where the attributes should be copied into.
+         *            The object where the attributes should be copied to.
          * @throws Exception
-         *             Throws a Exception when the operation are unsuccessful.
+         *             Throws an Exception when the operation is unsuccessful.
          */
         public static <T> void convertJSONObjectToDirectoryObject(JSONObject jsonObject, T destObject) throws Exception {